apache/daffodil-sbt/README.md

 <parserTestCase ... model="/format-file.bin">
 ```

-Note that only saved parsers for `daffodilVersion` can be referenced.
-For this
-reason, `daffodilVersion` must also be defined in `daffodilPackageBinVersions`
-if `daffodilTdmlUsesPackageBin` is `true`.

-This is implemented using a SBT resource generator which some IDE's, like
+This is implemented using a SBT resource generator which some IDEs, like
 IntelliJ, do not trigger during builds.
 So you must either run `sbt Test/compile`
 to manually trigger the resource generator, or let SBT handle builds by
 enabling the "Use SBT shell for builds" option.

-### Charsets, Layers, and User Defined Functions
+### Daffodil Plugins

+#### Projects that Build Plugins

 If your schema project builds a Daffodil charset, layer, or user defined
-function, then set the `daffodilBuildsCharset`, `daffodilBuildsLayer`, or
+function plugin, then set the `daffodilBuildsCharset`, `daffodilBuildsLayer`,
-`daffodilBuildsUDF` setting to true, respectively.
+or `daffodilBuildsUDF` setting to true, respectively.
 For example:

 ```scala
 daffodilBuildsCharset := true